iExecBlockchainComputing/documentation/for-developers/sidechain/overview.md

 # iExec sidechain
 iExec sidechain, aka **Bellecour**, is a Proof of Authority Blockchain that aims at scaling the underling infrastructure of iExec's off-chain/confidential computing platform.
-It is linked to Ethereum Mainnet with a bridge that enables sending RLC in both directions.
+It is linked to Ethereum Mainnet with a bridge that enables sending [RLC](https://iex.ec/rlc-token/) tokens in both directions.

 * **Explorer**: <https://blockscout.bellecour.iex.ec>
 * **Netstats**: <https://netstats.bellecour.iex.ec>